-Rhys has sat down and compiled a list of all the online tools and services that he uses when booking his travels, for both work and fun.
+Loving all the tips and advice Rhys has provided so far?
+Good news, he’s also compiled a list of all his favourite online tools and services that he uses when booking his travels for both work and fun.

 If any of Rhys’s blog posts have helped you in inspiring and planning your trip, then you can help him to continue delivering great content by using any of these tools below in booking your trip.

-Please note that most of these links have some sort of affiliate offer attached to them, so Rhys will get a kickback, but you’ll also save some money and get some great deals as well.
+Please note that most of these links have some sort of affiliate offer attached to them so that Rhys will get a kickback, but you’ll also save some money as well.

-Thrifty – I rent a lot of cars throughout the course of the year and without doubt, the experience at Thrifty is best.
+Thrifty – I rent a lot of cars throughout the course of the year, and without a doubt, the experience at Thrifty is best.
 No hidden fees.
 Really customer-focused experience.
 Best of all, on more than one occasion they’ve given me a partial refund for returning a car early in the instance that my travels have changed.
-Other rental car companies, that will not be named, have charged me an extra fee for doing the same thing.
+Other rental car companies that will not be named have charged me an extra fee for doing the same thing.

 Pro Tip: Always opt to fill the car up yourself.
-It’s always cheaper than the rate offered by the rental car company and there is almost always a petrol station at or very close to the airport to do this on your way to returning the car.
+It’s always cheaper than the rate offered by the rental car company, and there is almost always a petrol station at or very close to the airport to do this on your way to return the car.

 Another Pro Tip: Rental car companies always offer an expensive insurance package to bring down the ridiculous excess should you end up in an accident.
 You can save a bunch of money with a good quality travel insurance package that will cover the rental car excess… See below.